 About National CORE

-Rancho Cucamonga-based National Community Renaissance is one of the largest nonprofit developers of affordable housing, with nearly 9,000 units across four states.
+Rancho Cucamonga-based National CORE is one of the largest nonprofit developers of affordable housing, with nearly 9,000 units across four states.
 Over its 22-year history, CORE has received national recognition for its innovation and meshing of quality, affordable housing with transformational social services through its Hope through Housing subsidiary.
 For more on CORE, please visit www.nationalcore.org.

 Contact: Steve Lambert, The 20/20 Network